maldoinc/wireup/docs/pages/index.md

-# :thread: WireUp
+# :thread: Wireup

 Dependency injection container with a focus on developer experience, type safety and ease of use.

 !!! note "New: Dependency injection for Flask"
     Simplify usage in Flask applications by using the new [Flask integration](flask_integration.md)!

-    * Automatically inject dependencies on views without having to manually call autowire.
+    * Automatically inject dependencies on views without having to manually decorate.
     * Expose flask application configuration in the container.

 ## Key features